Commands

 install = false - A subset installed:

-install_items = [...]listing those items bykind:name
+install-items = [...]listing those items bykind:name

 --whole-sources disables this filtering and emits install = true for every